TimMcCool/scratchattach/codegen/features.md

 ### `"IS_PRE_CODEGEN"`

 If you use exactly `"IS_PRE_CODEGEN"` as a condition (and nothing else) in an if, if else or if elif else statement, only paths with it being false will be included in the async and sync code.
+The purpose of this feature is to allow you to satisfy static code analysis without bloating the resulting code.

 Example: